246 – Deduction for a repayment of amounts overpaid to you

 You can deduct amounts you were required to repay in 2021 because you received an overpayment, provided they were included in your income for 2021 or a previous year.
 These amounts may pertain to income such as:

 - the Old Age Security pension, other than repayments covered on line 250, point 3;

-- social assistance payments and any similar government financial assistance (such as financial assistance received under the Youth Alternative Program).
+- social assistance payments and any similar government financial assistance (such as financial assistance received under the Youth Alternative Program or the Aim for Employment Program).
 The amount of the repayment is shown in box H of your RL-5 slip;

 - financial assistance paid by the Ministère du Travail, de l'Emploi et de la Solidarité sociale;